 - Plant technician

 - Reactor technician

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), electrical and electronic engineering technicians were expected to have a 2% decrease in employment between 2014 and 2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), electrical and electronic engineering technicians are expected to experience little to on change in employment between 2018 and 2028 (www.bls.gov).
 Those with associate's degrees were expected to have an edge in the job market.
-Mean salaries for electrical and electronic engineering technicians were reported at $61,870 annually as of May 2015.
+Mean salaries for electrical and electronic engineering technicians were reported at $65,050 annually as of May 2018.

 Apart from on-the-job training, other training options are available to instrumentation technicians.
 The Industrial Instrumentation & Controls Technology Alliance (IICTA) allows students to access internship programs.
 Another method of advanced training is through certification programs offered by equipment manufacturers.
 These programs tend to be highly specialized and apply directly to a single equipment model or a specific line.

 Those interested in learning to design new control systems and instrumentation methods might consider a master's degree in control systems engineering or applied and engineering physics.
 Admission to these programs may be competitive, and students are advised to speak with admissions counselors to ensure their previous educational experience meets the school's requirements.